How to Make Amends to Family – 3 Fears That Block Connection

 An estranged adult child may wonder, “Is my parent’s apology ‘real’ or are they just trying to smooth things over?
 Do they truly understand how I feel or am I being tricked?”
 Let’s discuss 3 adult child fears that may prevent them from accepting your amends and connecting with you.

-3 Fears That Can Prevent Connection
+3 Fears That Prevent Connection

 Parents often say they want to address and solve the relationship issues so that “we can move forward” or “let the past go.”
 Unknowingly the very terms “move forward” and “let the past go” may be the exact reasons why your adult child will not interact with you….at least not in the way that you wish they would.